Compiler/compiler.github.io/about_me.md

 		<header class="major">
 			<h2>Who I am</h2>
 		</header>
 		<p>My name is Luke Roche and I have been programming since I was 13 years old.
 Immediately after discovering computer science, I was obsessed.
-I spent countless hours programming as a kid and I have maintained that level of passion and energy to this day.
-Currently, I left my cushy job at Intel to grow my career at a startup.
-After just a few months on the job, I made massive contributions to the company and myself as an engineer.</p>
+I spent countless hours programming as a kid and I have maintained that level of passion and energy to this day. .</p>
 	</div>
 </section>